Bob Baldwin (musician)

 Bob has shared the stage with: Kirk Whalum, Dave Koz, Eric Marienthal, Gerald Veasley, Phil Perry, Ken Ford, Regina Carter, Alyson Williams, Buddy Williams, Marion Meadows, Chuck Loeb, Gerald Albright, Lalah Hathaway, Edson Silva, Maysa Leak, Nick Colionne, Warren Hill, Jonathan Butler, Rick Braun, Peter White, Paul Brown, Eric Darius and Adam Hawley, to name a few.

 Baldwin grew up in a musical environment.
-His father, Robert Baldwin, Sr., (1926-2008) was a full-time Engineer, and a part-time pianist who worked local clubs throughout Westchester County, NY, just north of New York City.
-While his father was a fan of such jazz icons like Mikes Davis, Bud Powell and Oscar Peterson, his older sister, Deborah, was a fan of soul music of the 1960s, including music by Motown, Stax record labels.
+His father, Robert Baldwin, Sr., aka Bobby Baldwin (1926-2008) was a full-time Engineer, and a part-time pianist who worked local clubs throughout Westchester County, NY, just north of New York City.
+While his father was a fan of jazz icons like Miles Davis, Bud Powell and Oscar Peterson, his older sister, Deborah, was a fan of soul music of the 1960s, including music by Motown, Stax record labels.
 These early musical experiences profoundly impacted Baldwin's musical path.
-He's also a fan of his elder cousin, jazz pianist Larry Willis, who played with Blood, Sweat and Tears, Jerry Gonzalez and the Fort Apache Band.
+He is also a fan of his elder cousin, jazz pianist Larry Willis, who played with Blood, Sweat and Tears, Jerry Gonzalez and the Fort Apache Band.

 In 1987, Sony founded the Sony Innovator's Awards, an annual ceremony to award aspiring Afro-American artists who have shown outstanding talent in music and the visual arts.
 In his opening speech at the first ceremony held in 1988, music producer Quincy Jones stated that it was encouraging that a large firm like Sony was providing Afro-American artists a chance to be introduced to the entire nation.
 Baldwin was awarded the Sony Innovators Award in 1989, selected by Roberta Flack.

 At age 20, in 1980, he met his first cousin, Pianist Larry Willis, who played in the original version of the pop group Blood, Sweat and Tears.
-They reunited at the funeral of Bob's grandfather, Percy Willis in Norfolk, Va.
+They reunited at the funeral of Baldwin's grandfather, Percy Willis in Norfolk, Va.
 They played at the elder Willis funeral, and a musical bond was created.
-Bob and Larry later played at the Savannah Jazz Festival in 2008, both opening for headliner pianist Bob James.
+Baldwin and Willis later played at the Savannah Jazz Festival in 2008, both opening for headliner pianist Bob James.
 They maintained a musical and family bond since 1990.
+His cousin also attended Manhattan School of Music in New York, where he forged a lifelong friendship with Hugh Masakela during Masakela's temporary escape from South Africa's apartheid in the mid-1960's.
+Willis performed often in South Africa and his younger cousin Baldwin was fond of his experiences there.

 Out of necessity to maintain creative control, he independently learned how to record music from engineers Wayne Warnecke in White Plains and Mamaroneck, NY, and Keyboardist/Engineer Dennis Johnson in Yonkers, NY.
 In 1990, Baldwin worked briefly with producer/arranger/keyboardist Kashif, where he learned about the ‘wall of sound’ vocal panning technique.
 In 1989 -1990, he was hired by Kashif to play keyboards and piano on a recording project by a new group called The Promise (Arista Records) featuring vocalist Joi Cardwell, but the project was never released.